Harishankar-GitHub/SystemsExpert/Systems Design Fundamentals/README.md

 >- If you're wondering why there's so many database offerings, it's because there are a lot of different things that databases can offer you.
 >- For example, database with some kind of structure to store data.
 >- Then once we get into **availability**, when we start talking about the uptime of your system, then your choice of database is gonna be really important and different databases are gonna give you different things.
->- You can imagine if your database goes down, like earlier when we brought our server down in the code example, because your database is such a critical part of your system, then your entire system effectively goes down with your database if it goes down.
+>- You can imagine if your database goes down, because your database is such a critical part of your system, then your entire system effectively goes down with your database if it goes down.

 > And so then this brings us to the topic of **distributed storage**.
 >- Because so far we've only talked about storing data on one machine.